 Do you know your instrument's "bad" notes?
 Are they getting worse?
-Do you struggle play softly? ... especially in the low registers?
+Playing softly?... especially in the low registers a problem?
 Is your instrument breaking down more often?
 Do you have intonation problems or has the intonation changed since you received the instrument?

 If you answered YES to one or more questions, it is probably time to take your instrument in for periodic maintenance and/or repair.
 Your woodwind is a mechanical device and, like all devices, it does require periodic care by a qualified technician.